 As Inga didn’t care for the cheap wood and gray paint I used for the initial cabinet, I decided to rebuild the cabinet box.
 We also were tired of bending over to watch dishes, so it was an opportunity to address that.
 I had initially modeled the sink after a cabinet I saw at the store.
 While it worked at the time, now that I knew I was happy with our layout, I decided to raise the height of the sink.
 This time I spent a bit more, investing in two sheets of sanded plywood.
 I initially was going to use birch — a nicer wood but the cost of it made me hesitate; I’m still on a very tight budget and the sanded plywood looked like it could do the job, with a similar look.
 I also spent that bit of budget on a much nicer-looking IKEA Karlby countertop, (walnut, $169) inspired by my friend Chase’s van. (which was in turn modeled on the Faroutride van)

 However, I still don’t know crap about building a cabinet, much less a wood box.
 My background in construction and woodworking is Legos and Tinkertoys.
 I never took woodshop classes — a regret I still have, and one I’d like to rectify at some point.
-Though I’ve started using pocket screws and a Kreg jig a little, I didn’t have the correct size screws on hand and instead came up for a different solution for creating what was essentially a giant wood box. (see photo… I used a 2×3 at the bottom for structure and screwed the panels together using scrap bits of 2×4 to anchor it together)
+Though I’ve started using pocket screws and a Kreg jig a little, I didn’t have the correct size screws on hand and instead came up for a different solution for creating what was essentially a giant wooden box. (see photo… I used a 2×3 at the bottom for structure and screwed the panels together using scrap bits of 2×4 to anchor it together)

 It wasn’t the most elegant solution, but it’s solid and after the sink is installed you don’t see the inside anyway.